What is superannuation?

 Even something minor like a 0.5% difference in account fees may sound insignificant, but think about the impact that 0.5% will make in decades to come – it could literally starve your eventual total by tens of thousands of dollars.

-Check out this Government calculator to do the math and see just how much damage fees can cause on your overall superannuation total.
+Check out this Government calculator to do the math and see just how much damage fees can cause to your overall superannuation total.

 Make a wise investment